tock/tock/doc/courses/sosp/application.md

 The console interface contains the function `putstr` and a couple variants.
 On your development board, this function can be used to send messages over the USB connection to your PC.
-What's actually happening on the board is that the UART transceiver on the microcontroller sends serial data to a chip (FTDI) that then converts the data to USB messages.
+(What's actually happening on the board is that the UART transceiver on the microcontroller sends serial data to another chip that then converts the data to USB messages.)

 The `putstr` function itself is "synchronous", meaning that it doesn't return until the I/O operation has completed.
 But your example program instead calls